 Rolled oats, which take just a little bit longer than instant oats to cook, are one of the best breakfasts for toddlers.
-They digest slowly, which means they provide long-lasting energy.
+They digest slowly, which means they provide long-lasting energy, but they still cook up soft without much time.
 The whole grains are also a source of B vitamins and they are very versatile—you can add almost any fruit to them to customize them for your toddler!
 Quaker Oats is a brand you will see, and you can of course reach for store brands to save a little money on groceries.

 Stir a few spoonfuls of applesauce into old-fashioned oats or instant oats for a low-sugar way to add sweetness.
 You’ll also add some Vitamin C to your toddler’s oatmeal.
 You can also grate in fresh apple and/or add raisins.
 We love this idea for babies learning to eat oatmeal.

 Healthy Oatmeal Recipe #3: Sweet Potato Oatmeal

 Instead of applesauce, try stirring in roasted, mashed sweet potato into prepared old-fashioned oats or instant oats.
 Sprinkle with a little cinnamon for added flavor.
 This also works well with roasted butternut squash.

 Stir 1 teaspoon cocoa powder into a serving of oats for a morning treat.
 This pairs particularly well with a swirl of nut butter and sliced bananas or strawberries.